 ![]() |

 Extraordinary and unnerving.
-The new Netflix original documentary “The Great Hack” is an exposé on the Cambridge Analytica scandal, manipulating information that polarized voters through Facebook and misusing data to undermine our democracy.
+The new Netflix original documentary “The Great Hack” exposes the Cambridge Analytica scandal, in which information on Facebook was manipulated to polarize voters and data was misused to undermine our democracy.

 ![]() |

-Companies like Cambridge Analytica developed sophisticated campaign ads.
-Targeting consumers’ preferences according to people’s likes, previous buys, web searches, credit card swipes, and locations - are all connected in real time.
+Companies like Cambridge Analytica developed sophisticated ad campaigns that targeted consumers’ preferences, drawing on people’s likes, previous purchases, web searches, credit card swipes, and locations, all connected in real time.

-Digital traces of yourself became an asset tradable in the stock market, and we, the people, were converted into a valuable commodity.
+Your digital traces became a tradable asset on the stock market, and we, the people, were converted into a valuable commodity.

 ![]() |